Shivangi2207/Fire_detector_RISCV/README.md

 spike pk out
 ```
 ## RESULTS:
 When  flag input and sensor both are set to 1 and 0 respectively then both led and buzzer should turn on.
-After performing the masking operation the t5 value is set to 12 (i.e 1100 in binary) as inpi\uts are being masked .
+After performing the masking operation the t5 value is set to 12 (i.e 1100 in binary) as inputs are being masked .
 t1 case is when both input and outputs are reset to 0 ,
 t2 case is when it entered whie (1) ,
 t3 case is when it entered the if case because we set flag to 1 ,
-t4 case is obtained when else case is satisfied, in this case we set flame to 0 so we are not entering into it so we are getting 0 ,
+t4 case is obtained when else case is satisfied, in this case we set flame to 1 so we are not entering into it so we are getting 0 ,
 t5 case we are getting 12 that means 1100 which tells that are  funtionality is correct as we should get led and buzzer set to 1 and this is what we are getting  ,

 hence funtionality is verified